 While the Brits may say “YEAHHH” and the Spanish will say GOOOOOL to celebrate a goal, the French seem to have a couple of options.
 They might shout “BUUUUUT” (or “goal”), a caveman-esque OUUUUUIIIIIII (or YESSSSSSS), or just GOAAALLL in English.

-Here's our Facebook video from the semi final penalty.
+Here's our Facebook video from Euro 2016.
 You be the judge.

 The French won't hesitate to call out an actor, so if someone looks like they're faking an injury then yell out “comédien”.

 The French will shout this, or more likely “Pénaltyyyyyyyyy” if they think France deserves a penalty.

 This, as we've written before, is one of the most versatile and important swear words in French.
 It's roughly the equivalent of “shit”, and is useful to say when something astonishingly good happens (pu-taiiiiiiiin) or when something terrible happens (PU-TAIN! or Puttaaaaaaaaaaaaiiiiiiiiiiiiiiin).